Cyberhaven Wins Two Cyber Defense Magazine InfoSec Awards

 Feb 26, 2020, 12:03 ET

 SAN FRANCISCO, Feb.
 26, 2020 /PRNewswire/ -- Cyberhaven, today announced it's won two awards from Cyber Defense Magazine (CDM).
 CDM honored Cyberhaven as a 'Cutting Edge' innovator based on the strength Data Behavioral Analysis (DaBA) platform.
-Cyberhaven's vice president of Product Management, Liron Pergament-Gal has been named a Cutting Edge Women in Cybersecurity for her contributions to Cyberhaven's product excellence and for serving as a role model for women to embrace technical roles in the cybersecurity field.
+Cyberhaven's vice president of Product & Marketing, Liron Pergament-Gal has been named a Cutting Edge Women in Cybersecurity for her contributions to Cyberhaven's product excellence and for serving as a role model for women to embrace technical roles in the cybersecurity field.

 "With cybercrime heading into the tens of billions of records stolen and potentially trillions of dollars in damages, we are proud to recognize Cyberhaven as an award-winning innovator that offers a new approach to defeat these criminals," said Pierlugi Paganini, editor-in-chief, Cyber Defense Magazine.